1. Latency Is Becoming the New Intelligence

 7. The Speed Is All You Need

-If the primary role of GPUs over the past decade was maximizing parallel compute throughput, the next several years may demand something different: sustaining execution pipelines under extremely tight latency budgets.
+If the primary role of GPUs over the past decade was maximizing parallel compute throughput, the next several years may demand something very different: sustaining execution pipelines under extremely tight latency budgets.

 That shift will force model architectures, compilers, runtimes, and hardware architectures to evolve together.

-Collaborate with Us
+Collaborate With Us

 The TileRT team is building and exploring the foundations of high-performance AI systems at the limits of modern hardware.